Discarding waste in an improper or illegal manner, where it doesn't belong or where environmental damage is likely because of the improper disposal.

 - Don’t litter – Keep trash out of our neighborhoods and off our roadways.
 If you can, please consider volunteering with Keep Jacksonville Beautiful or another local group to help cleanup litter in our community.

-- Know your disposal days – You can find out the collection days for your trash, recycling and yard waste by typing your address into the MyJax App
+- Know your disposal days – You can find out the collection days for your trash, recycling and yard waste by visiting the MyJax online customer service website at myjax.custhelp.com and signing up for a free account.
+You'll be able to check the status of service requests and easily find information about your disposal days and evacuation zone.

 Illegal Snipe Signs

 Any sign that is posted to a tree on public property, to a public utility box, to publicly-owned bench or shelter, public fence, or to any other object on public property or within the public right of way, except with the express permission or consent of the public property owner.
-Use the MyJax app to report illegal snipe/bandit signs.
+Report illegal snipe/bandit signs online at myjax.custhelp.com or by calling 630-CITY (630-2489)..

 Did you know that your grass should be no higher than 15 inches over most of your property?
 Please keep your yard maintained.
 Remember, knee high is too high.
 Use the MyJax app to report a property with overgrown grass higher than 15 inches.
 Use the MyJax app to report a property with overgrown grass higher than 15 inches.